4 Easy Activities to Improve Reading Skills (Part 1)November 29th, 2016

 Reading, Writing, and Study Skills Program

 Reading, writing, and study skills problems are typically caused by one or more areas of perception that impact learning.
-Bonnie Terry, M.Ed., BCET, has developed a comprehensive reading, writing, and study skills program to address the root cause of your learning problems while improving your reading, writing and study skills in 20 minutes a day with simple activities.
-To learn more, schedule a complimentary 30-minute consultation with Bonnie Terry.
+See our comprehensive reading, writing, and study skills program to address the root cause of your learning problems while improving your reading, writing and study skills in 20-minutes a day with simple activities.